radish-bdd/radish/docs/tutorial.rst

           """
           To be or not to be
           """
-      When I add it to the database
+      When I found 2 quotes in the DB
-      Then I expect 1 quotes in the database
+      Then I delete one of them

 To skip the tests if `To be or not to be` quote could not be found: